 JCI Might Move Sideways Today

-Kospi rose +0.22% this morning, while Nikkei slipped -1.15%.
-We expect the JCI to move sideways today, given mixed sentiments from global and regional markets.
+Kospi rose +0.02% this morning, and Nikkei slipped -0.61%.
+We expect the JCI to move sideways today, given the mixed sentiments from global and regional markets.